 Be a part of the 2000+ youth that have lead their own service projects across Canada

 Receive community service grant assistance for your own service project initiative

 Between the ages of 18-30

 Completed a minimum of 120 service hours with a recognized Canada Service Corps programme

 Canada Service Corps (CSC)

 Through Canada Service Corps, the Government of Canada has provided funding to twelve national organizations to find innovative ways to engage and inspire youth to get involved in service.

 alumni will receive access to the application portal.

-"Representing UNA-Canada and Canada Service Corps at COP24 has been a life changing experience.
+"Representing UNA-Canada and Canada Service Corps at COP24 has been a life-changing experience.
 I am so moved by the passion, sense of urgency, but above all else commitment to unity.
-As an Indigenous youth I feel a deep connection to the land and everyone I’ve encountered with at this conference not only appreciates Indigenous peoples connection but embrace it.
+As an Indigenous youth, I feel a deep connection to the land and everyone I’ve encountered at this conference not only appreciates Indigenous peoples connection but embraces it.
 Most of all, I understand that this is the first step.
 The experience and knowledge I’ve gained will be a lifelong service to my communities."

 - David Garrow, Delegate at COP 24